Facebook’s speech recognition model supports 51 different languages

 “To the best of our knowledge, this work is the first one to study multilingual systems at a massive scale,” the Facebook researchers wrote.
 “We demonstrated that it is possible to train a massive single ASR architecture for 51 various languages, which we found in practice considerably less time-consuming to tune than 51 different monolingual baselines.”

 The unveiling of the new model comes after Facebook detailed wav2vec 2.0, an improved framework for self-supervised speech recognition.
-In a paper, researchers claimed wave2vec 2.0 outperformed the best semi-supervised methods while being conceptually simpler, achieving state-of-the-art results using just 10 minutes of labeled data and pretraining on 53,000 hours of unlabeled data.
+In a paper, researchers claimed wav2vec 2.0 outperformed the best semi-supervised methods while being conceptually simpler, achieving state-of-the-art results using just 10 minutes of labeled data and pretraining on 53,000 hours of unlabeled data.